lukewhrit/spacebin/readme.md

 $ git clone https://github.com/spacebin-org/curiosity.git
 $ cd curiosity

-# Do any configuration you may need to do now

 # Build and run docker image on port 80
 $ sudo docker build -t spacebin-curiosity .
 $ sudo docker run -d -p 80:9000 spacebin-curiosity